 In less than 5 months, Keble have engaged with almost 150 prospective students: 84% from state schools with 53% from non-selective state schools

-Outreach is tough, particularly for a grand institution such as the University of Oxford which can often seem too daunting for a student from an under-represented group or who is a first-generation university applicant.
+Outreach is tough, particularly for a grand institution such as the University of Oxford which can often seem too daunting for a prospective student who is a first-generation university applicant or from a group traditionally under-respresented in higher education.

-However, what can really help that process is connecting prospective students to current students who’ve gone through a similar journey to them; students from a similar background that have made it to Oxford to study.
+However, for a prospective student, connecting with current students who’ve gone through a similar journey to them, or who are from a similar background, that have made it to Oxford to study can be really reassuring and help with the perception of the insitution being unfamiliar or inaccessible.

 Their TAP Feed went live at the end of April 2020.

-In less than 5 months Keble have engaged with almost 150 prospective students, 84% of them being from state schools, with 53% from non-selective state schools.
+In less than 5 months Keble engaged with almost 150 prospective students, exceeding the internal target they had originally set.
+84% of these prospective students were from state schools, 53% of which came from non-selective state schools.
+56% of students who engaged with an ambassador on the platform were directly attributed to the newsletters that Kebele sent to their link schools.

 If you’d like to find out more about how we can help you tell prospects what it's really like to be part of your institution, why not book a demo of The Ambassador Platform?